 In the future, it’s anticipated that this human aspect can be removed completely, with technology helping to provide a fully integrated and fully automated form of quality control.
+When preparing a site, it is important to have certified engineers surface plates as well as other safety equipment.

 While some of the public are concerned that jobs will be lost as technology keeps progressing, it can only be a good thing for manufacturing companies as it continues to help improve productivity and efficiency.
 It will be interesting to see what we welcome to factories next!